SirFulgeruL/coinflipgame/README.md

 I know that probably there are ways to do it much better but like I said I am learning Python3.

 If you have any suggestions for this project let me know.

+TODO - If the player doesn't write heads or tails it will give him an error message.